csc7/PP4_CI_WQCS/README.md

 As wind and temperature might be the most important factors in terms of impact, they are show separately in two independents groups, with a third group with other weather information where the user can select what to get and analyse.

-Also, as remote locations might have difficulties for Internet connections (physical connections in early days, nowadays perhaps cost constraints only) and weather information might be compromised, at least the blog is intended to help on the resolution of issues in a centralised way, using a unique channel, factor that might be critical under usual conditions of work under presure where "noisy" communications are always unwanted.
+Also, as remote locations might have difficulties for Internet connections (physical connections in early days, nowadays perhaps cost constraints only) and weather information might be compromised, at least the blog is intended to help on the resolution of issues in a centralised way, using a unique channel, factor that might be critical under usual conditions of work under pressure where "noisy" communications are always unwanted.

 Additionally, an instructions page is given to help on the use of the site, and a contact page with a form where the user can send feedback if desired.